Science Department

 Description:The AP Chemistry course provides a freshman-level college course to ensure that the student is prepared to succeed in college chemistry.
 This is accomplished by teaching all the topics detailed in the AP Chemistry Course and Exam Description.
 The course is organized around the four big ideas and is aligned with the six science practices.
 Laboratory experiments are conducted to compliment the material being learned.
 The experiments will include at least 20 labs, of which at least 6 will be inquiry-based labs.
 Lab time will account for over 25% of the instructional time—some labs are completed in one class period, but many labs require multiple periods.
 We meet as a class for seven periods a week—at least two-and-a-half of those periods are devoted to laboratory experiments and other like activities.
 Emphasis in this class is placed on application of chemical concepts with real-world applications.
 Each of the topics within the nine units are covered in depth, and the students will be assessed after the completion of each topic unit.

-AP Physics: Must have completed Honors Chemistry and Pre-Calculus
+AP Physics: Must have completed or be enrolled in Pre-Calculus

 Description: AP Physics 1 is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: kinematics, dynamics, circular motion and gravitation, energy, momentum, simple harmonic motion, torque and rotational motion, electric charge and electric force, DC circuits, and mechanical waves and sound.
 AP Physics 1 is a full-year course that is the equivalent of a first- semester introductory college course in algebra-based physics.
 Prerequisite courses include having completed Algebra III or concurrently taking Algebra III or Calculus.
 Twenty-five percent of instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to demonstrate the foundational physics principles and apply the science practices.
 This includes that students design plans for experiments, make predictions, collect and analyze data, apply mathematical routines, develop explanations, and communicate their work.
 Students will be required to maintain a lab book and notebook with the materials given as some colleges may require students to present their laboratory materials from AP science courses before being granted college credit for laboratory work.
 Assignments will be given three times a week with an expectation that the students will watch videos assigned for the unit.